 Their community has grown through Facebook groups, podcasts, and things like that.
 The Expand Online Summit was a great one and that’s how Sam and I met.
 They’ve grown a ton through word of mouth.
 Some teachers also take lessons from other teachers.

 For pricing, they mainly have a free account.
-It gives you a good quality audio-video connection and a little chatbox.
+It gives you a good quality audio-video connection and a little chatbox which are great for teaching music online.
 The standard account is $14/month.
 That includes file sharing, whiteboards, and practice rooms.
 It is for one-on-one lessons.
 The pro account is $24/month and has group rooms for up to 10 people, but can also be expanded based on what you need.
 It has preloaded games, worksheets, and activities.
 They also have institution accounts so an admin can buy for their whole studio.
 It’s $25 for the admin and $20 for each teacher, all with pro accounts.

 You can check out Muzie at Muzie.live.
 They also have a Facebook group called Muzie Teachers.